ORIGINAL RESEARCH ARTICLE

 A loopful of culture was inoculated in nutrient broth and was kept at 37°C at shaker condition 150 rpm, for 18–24 h.
 Optical density was checked at 620 nm after 18 h and was adjusted to 0.2.
 Following which, Mueller–Hinton Agar butts were prepared and cooled slightly.
-1 ml of culture was subsequently added to the agar butt and was poured into the Petri dish More Details.
+1 ml of culture was subsequently added to the agar butt and was poured into the petri dish.
 This was then allowed to solidify.
 The procedure was repeated two more times.
 Separate MH agar plates were used to compare the antimicrobial efficacy of the herbal irrigants (A. paniculata, neem, and curcumin) against S. aureus.
 Using cork borer, four wells were made on each plate, and 50 uL of sample was added to these wells.
 Petri dishes were then refrigerated at 4°C for 20 min.
 Following which, they were incubated at 37°C for 24 h.
 Zone of inhibition was observed and measured in millimeters.

 The protocol was the same, with the only difference being in the culture media used.
 Sabouraud Dextrose Agar was used instead of Muller–Hinton Agar to grow these organisms.